There are a number of ways for graduates to gain the necessary skills and qualifications to start a successfull career in health and safety

 Salaries vary significantly depending on the sector, the size of the employing organisation and your level of experience and qualifications.

-Salaries for those working abroad are generally higher than salaries for those based in the UK and other benefits may include medical insurance, bonuses and a company car.
+Salaries for those working abroad are often higher than salaries for those based in the UK and other benefits may include medical insurance, bonuses and a company car.

 Although working hours are typically 9am to 5pm, Monday to Friday, you may be required to work irregular hours in the case of an accident or if working shifts.

-Health and safety has traditionally been a second career for those with degree qualifications in other disciplines, who have been given the job of safety as an 'extra' to their main role.
+Health and safety has traditionally been a second career for those with degree qualifications in other disciplines.
+Usually employees are allocated the job of overseeing safety as an 'extra' to their main role.

-Most degree-level qualifications are, therefore, provided at postgraduate level and are aimed at those looking to become health and safety professionals, see the IOSH for a list of accredited courses that meet the academic requirement for Graduate membership of IOSH (Grad IOSH).
-Search for postgraduate courses in health and safety management.
+Most degree-level qualifications are, therefore, provided at postgraduate level and are aimed at those looking to become health and safety professionals, see the IOSH website for a list of accredited courses that meet the academic requirement for Graduate membership of IOSH (Grad IOSH).

-Check with institutions direct for details of entry requirements.
-You are likely to need a minimum of a 2:2 degree or equivalent as well as basic knowledge of health and safety, for example the National Examination Board in Occupational Safety and Health (NEBOSH) National General Certificate in Occupational Health and Safety.
+Check with individual institutions for details of entry requirements.
+You are likely to need a minimum of a 2:2 degree, or equivalent, as well as a basic knowledge of health and safety.
+The National General Certificate in Occupational Health and Safety, delivered by the National Examination Board in Occupational Safety and Health (NEBOSH), provides a good understanding of a broad range of health and safety issues.

 Other relevant degree-level qualifications include:

-Entry without a degree is possible.
-You will need a combination of relevant health and safety qualifications and experience.
+Entry without a degree is possible, provided you achieve an appropriate combination of relevant health and safety qualifications and experience.